hexalang/hexa-vscode-bundle/README.md

 ## Web Extension

-This extension works in web VSCode environment like github.dev
+This extension works in web VSCode environments like github.dev

 ## Install